anasfarrouk/local-rag-agent/README.md

 # Local RAG Agent
 This is an AI Agent that runs completely on your device.
-It is also equipped with RAG, meaning it can retrieve data from the documents that you provide it to generate more accurate responses and to reduce hallucinations.
+It is also equipped with RAG, meaning it can retrieve data from the documents that you provide to it, in order to generate more accurate responses and to reduce hallucinations.
 ## Requirements ✅
 - uv >= 0.9.26
 - python >= 3.14